jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 rather than offer a one-time implementation because it better splits the intention of the logic being presented from the mechanisms that that logic sits on and, by providing abstraction, elucidates the code.

+Older browsers: getting the whole message at once is no worse than it is now.